Understanding Your Window of Tolerance in Trauma Therapy Near Me

 A picture of window.
 This blog talks about the Window of Tolerance in trauma therapy near me

-Dr. Dan Siegel coined the term, “window of tolerance” to describe the state in which you can process emotions and thoughts comfortably and flexibily.
-When you’re in this widow, you feel grounded, present, capable of handling stress, and can respond to life's challenges with a varying sense of ease.
+Dr. Dan Siegel coined the term, “window of tolerance,” a concept originally developed by him, to describe the state in which you can process emotions and thoughts comfortably and flexibly.
+When you’re in this window, you feel grounded, present, capable of handling stress, and can respond to life’s challenges with a varying sense of ease.
+This state is also referred to as the optimal arousal zone, where you experience just the right amount of stress for effective functioning.
 When you are in your window of tolerance, you are likely able to move through the world functionally and relationally.

 The Impact of Trauma on the Window of Tolerance

 After the experience of trauma, your body (gosh is it smart!) continues to try to prevent additional trauma and overwhelm by shrinking your window of tolerance, so that you stay on guard and protected.
-This can lead to every day experiences pushing you outside of your window, often times leading to chronic emotional dysregulation, anxiety, or dissociation.
+This can lead to everyday stressors pushing you outside of your window, often times leading to chronic emotional dysregulation, anxiety, or dissociation.
+Individuals may experience symptoms such as anxiety, panic, dissociation, and depression as a result of trauma.
+Recounting traumatic memories or being reminded of a traumatic memory can trigger physiological responses and push someone outside their window of tolerance.

 Why Understanding the Window of Tolerance Matters